rahmanKhanDev/SpringBootVsCode/README.md

-This is a RestFul webServices project repo devloped using VsCode
+This is a Spring Boot project repo devloped using VsCode